Construction Excel template

 Download free Excel template

-After downloading, align the project, work package, owner, and coding rules first.
+After downloading, align the project, work package, responsible person, and coding rules first.

 Design approach